Idearium/full-stack-developer/README.md

 ### WebOps development

 We take our development environment, and ability to push to production quickly, safely and with high quality results, very seriously.
 We’re constantly pushing and improving our development environments and processes.
-We work with some exciting technologies including GitHub Docker, Kubernetes, CI/CD (Codefresh) and Vagrant to achieve optimum results.
+We work with some exciting technologies including GitHub, Docker, Kubernetes, CI/CD (Codefresh) and Vagrant to achieve optimum results.

 ### Documentation